(c) 2024 PillSync.com

 Administration Instructions Instruct patients and their caregivers that the methylphenidate hydrochloride extended-release capsules (CD) and the capsule contents must not be crushed or chewed.
 Instruct patients that the capsule may be swallowed whole, or alternatively, the capsule may be opened and the capsule contents sprinkled onto a small amount (tablespoon) of applesauce and given immediately, and not stored for future use [see Dosage and Administration (2.3)].

-Serious Cardiovascular Risks Advise patients and their caregivers that there is a potential for serious cardiovascular risks including sudden death, myocardial infarction, stroke, and hypertension with methylphenidate hydrochloride extended-release capsule (CD) use.
+Risks to Patients with Serious Cardiac Disease Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death, with methylphenidate hydrochloride extended-release capsule (CD) use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see Warnings and Precautions (5.2)].

-Blood Pressure and Heart Rate Increases Instruct patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD) can cause elevations of their blood pressure and pulse rate [see Warnings and Precautions (5.3)].
+Increased Blood Pressure and Heart Rate Instruct patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD) can cause elevations of their blood pressure and pulse rate [see Warnings and Precautions (5.3)].

-Psychiatric Risks Advise patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD), at recommended doses, can cause psychotic or manic symptoms, even in patients without a prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].
+Psychiatric Adverse Reactions Advise patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD), at recommended doses, can cause psychotic or manic symptoms, even in patients without a prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].

 Circulation Problems in Fingers and Toes (peripheral vasculopathy, including Raynaud’s phenomenon)

-Suppression of Growth Advise patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD) can cause slowing of growth and weight loss [see Warnings and Precautions (5.7)].
+Long-Term Suppression of Growth in Pediatric Patients Advise patients and their caregivers that methylphenidate hydrochloride extended-release capsules (CD) can cause slowing of growth and weight loss [see Warnings and Precautions (5.7)].

 Pregnancy Registry Inform patients that there is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to methylphenidate hydrochloride extended-release capsules (CD) during pregnancy [see Use in Specific Populations (8.1)].